 Our firing temperatures are higher than usual for most transferware - high enough to melt the glaze.
 In this way the cobalt pigment enters into the glaze.
 This is known as 'in-glaze' firing and means that Brexit Ware is smooth to the touch, shiny and looks authentically like antique blue and white china, such as the willow pattern and other Spode wares produced in Stoke-on-Trent from the late 18th century onwards.

-Brexit Ware evolves with the times.
+Brexit Ware has evolved with the times.
 I use different traditional English china design templates - such as the willow pattern and Minton's fortune-telling teacup - for inspiration to record the events of Brexit as they unfold.
 Individual and limited edition pieces are being made for the end of the project.
 For further information please email me

 What does the Weeping Willow plate show?

 This ‘Weeping Willow’ plate has been produced to record

 the early days in 2016 after the UK’s vote on